CMU-SAFARI/FastRemap/README.md

 [\[1\] Zhao et al. *CrossMap: A Versatile Tool for Coordinate Conversion between Genome Assemblies* Bioinformatics 2014.](https://academic.oup.com/bioinformatics/article/30/7/1006/234947?login=true)

 ## FastRemap:
-    - Currently only supports BAM files as input
+    - Currently only supports BAM, SAM, and BED files as input
     - if not using gcc 10 or higher, can use the following library: https://github.com/tcbrindle/span

 ## To clone: